awesome-panel/awesome-panel/application/pages/home/home.md

 Awesome Panel also provides the [awesome-panel-extensions package](https://awesome-panel.readthedocs.io/en/latest/packages/awesome-panel-extensions/index.html).
 Checkout more awesome resources in the sidebar.

-## Panel is a Powerful Framework for Analytics Apps in Python
+## A Powerful Framework for Analytics Apps in Python

 [Panel](https://panel.holoviz.org) is very powerful framework for creating powerful analytics apps in Python **using the tools you know and love &#128013; &#10084; &#65039;**.